ajsmit/Basic_stats/docs/01-intro.md

 ## Venue, date and time

-Basic Statistics is the second half of the BSc (Hons) Biostats core module, and will run from 9 April to 20 April 2018.
-This workshop will take place each day from **9:00--16:00**.
+Basic Statistics is the second half of the BSc (Hons) Biostats core module, and will run from 12 April to 26 April 2018.
+This workshop will take place on Tuesdays from **13:00--17:00**, Thursdays from **10:40--17:00**, and Fridays from **08:30--17:00**.
 There will be an assignment due about six weeks after the end of this module, and it will provide the other half of the marks for the Biostats module.
 More on the assignment later.

 ## Course outline